falkush/headwaiter/README.md

 From the data (around 30k simulations), it looks like the CPU will press A with 1/3 probability and B with 2/3 probability when the number is shown on the Bowser's head.
 When the number becomes hidden, they switch to pressing A with 2/3 probability and B with 1/3 probability.
 Changing the CPU difficulty didn't seem to change this behavior.

 # Disclaimer
 This has not been peer-reviewed, so everything must be taken with a grain of salt.
 I did not verify the statistics for every scenario for every difficulty, so it is possible that my assumptions are wrong.
+Even if my assumptions are right, I might have missed a possible strategy, even though I tried to check them all.
+Math mistakes could have been done too.

 # Acknowledgment
 Thanks to hahaphd for the idea of this project and for the discussions.